jaandrle/nodejsscript/tldr.md

 ### $.stdin: { text, json, lines }

-Holding `stdin` when script was executed.
+Holding `stdin` when script was executed with pipe.
 ```bash
 echo TEST | nodejsscript script.js
 ```
 ```javascript
 echo($.stdin.text());//= "TEST"
 ```
+…but it can be empty in case of platform specific error (see {@link Dollar.isFIFO $.isFIFO}).

 ### $.error(message)